apache/trafficcontrol/docs/source/api/deliveryservices_id_health.rst

 ``GET``
 =======
-Retrieves the health of all Cache Groups assigned to a particular Delivery Service
+Retrieves the health of all :term:`Cache Group`\ s assigned to a particular Delivery Service

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_